viccuad/recipes/paella.md

 If you have clams, clean them and put them in salty room temperature water for some hours.
 The ones that don't open (even a bit) are dead, throw them away.

-Get yourself ahold of a big frying pan, the flatter the best, ideally 28cm of diameter.
+Get yourself ahold of a big frying pan, the flatter the best, ideally around 30cm of diameter.

 If you are going with the saffron instead of food coloring, you need to toast it very gently (if you overdo it, it gets bitter).
-For that, put it on a frying pan some seconds, or the microwave 10s, or toast it inside a foil envelope for some seconds, until a faint of smoke comes out.
+For that, put it on a frying pan some seconds, or in the microwave for 10s, or toast it inside a foil envelope for some seconds, until a faint of smoke comes out.

 ### Directions